shounit-kamboj/NBA-Predictor/README.md

 **Standings Projection:**
 - Per-game predictions were summed to estimate **projected team win totals**.
 - Standings were generated separately for **Eastern** and **Western Conferences**.
-- All 30 teams are retained, including teams with zero predicted wins, to avoid aggregation bias.

 ---